ic21b034/DesignAPI/README.md

 You should implement a REST-based server in Java (use Spring Boot).
 The service should be able to return the desired information using REST.

-Requirements
-Use GitHub or Azure DevOps for the project and follow the correct DevOps procedure.
-Use a Kanban board to manage your User Stories and use a git branching model (preferable
-Git flow) to manage your code.
-Track your development process by updating your Kanban board and write at least one unit tests for every requirement.
-A Continuous Integration pipeline that produces the finished software artifact should be implemented as well.
-Document
-• the whole process
-• the user stories
-• the repository URL
-• the usage of the software
-in a README file with explanatory text.
-Submit the code (including the .git folder and ALM files) as a zip file (please put the README inside the zip file).
-You can use external resources as long as you mark them: “ // taken from: <URL> ”

 Tools
 GitHub
 IntelliJ IDEA